guillaumesenger/SSR-Extremes/README.md

 ### `CREs_Local_Analysis.ipynb`
 Notebook analyzing Cumulative Radiation Events (CREs) for a particular grid box.

-## Description
-[Add your detailed description of the scripts and notebooks here.
-Explain their purpose, how they interact, and any dependencies.]

-## Getting Started
-[Include instructions on how to use or run the scripts/notebooks.
-Specify any prerequisites or setup needed.]

-## License
-[Specify the license for your scripts, if any.]

 ## Contact
 Guillaume Senger, ETH Zürich, guillaume.senger@usys.ethz.ch